Student Association Handbook

 ORIENTATION

-Every September we have an Orientation Day.
+Every September we have an Orientation Day for our clubs and course unions.
 It is usually the second Saturday after the first day of classes.
-We spend the day teaching student associations how to run their finances properly including budgeting, reimbursing, expenses and how to apply for funding to create great events and activities on campus.
-We also teach you how to run successful events on campus, seek sponsorship from the community and participate in campaigns to improve the lives of students.
-It is mandatory for 1, preferably 2 executives from each Student Association to attend orientation for your Student Association to retain active status and have access to the SUO services associated with Student Associations.
+Spend the day with us and learn everything you need to have a successful year as a student association.
+From finances, budgeting, reimbursements, expenses, funding and creating great events, our orientation agenda will set you up for success.
+It is mandatory for one (1), preferably two (2) executives from each Student Association to attend orientation for your Student Association to retain active status, apply for funding and have access to the SUO services associated with Student Associations.

-Every January we have a Term 2 Orientation meeting that is a follow up to Term 1 Orientation about updates, review and new business.
-It is tentatively, the second Thursday evening after the first day of classes.
-We spend the time reviewing relevant information and updating any changes including Term 2 funding that have occurred since September.
+As Term 2 starts in January we will have a follow-up orientation meeting with updates, review and any new business that may have occurred since September.
 We will also have an open town hall forum to find out what our Student Associations need from us and to share ideas.
-It is mandatory for 1 executive from each Student Association to attend this meeting to apply for funding and remain active.
+It is mandatory for one (1) executive from each Student Association to attend this meeting in order to apply for funding and remain active.

 EXPO

-Expo is a large outdoor event held in the courtyard that provides Student Associations the opportunity to promote themselves to incoming and returning students.
-Campus and community partners also participate in Expo so it provides Student Associations an opportunity to network and make connections.
-Because it is outdoors, we have room for all Student Associations as long as they have confirmed their renewal status with the Students’ Union and signed up to participate.
-The Students’ Union usually does a big barbeque with free hamburgers/veggie burgers and a table to meet your Students’ Union crew and get free swag!
-This event is a lot of fun and interactive every year!
+Expo is a large outdoor event held in the courtyard that provides Student Associations with the opportunity to promote themselves and encourage incoming or returning students to experience clubs and course unions at UBCO.
+This is a way to make new friends, network, and make connections with local community partners!
+This outdoor event has room for all Student Associations, as long as they have confirmed their renewal status with the Students’ Union and signed up to participate.
+As this event is hosted by the Students’ Union, expect a big barbeque with a complimentary meal and a table to meet your Students’ Union crew and *pause for effect* free swag!
+This interactive event is a lot of fun every year and a great way to welcome you to our campus!

 WINTER EXPO